ar2rus/ESPMiIO/README.md

-# PTTasker
+# ESPMiIO
-Another one Protothreads (PT) library for ESP8266 Arduino
+ESP8266 Arduino implementation for the miIO protocol